ns.viz Functions¶

 pt.plot_scatter()

-We can see that the four lowest points look evenly spaced along the well
+We can see that the four lowest points look evenly spaced along the well axis, which will make sense when we apply annotations:

 controls = {